REGVLA BENEDICTI - The Rule of St. Benedict of Nursia

 Chapter 10: How The Nightly Office Is To Be Conducted During Summertime

-From Easter until the 1st of November, let the entire number of Psalms laid out above be kept with the exception of the readings from the book due to the shortness of the summer nights; instead of these three readings, let a single reading from the Old Testament be recited from heart, with a brief responsory following.
+From the Paschal Feast/Easter until the Kalends/1st of November, let the entire number of psalms laid out above be kept with the exception of the readings from the book due to the shortness of the summer nights; instead of these three readings, let a single reading from the Old Testament be recited from heart, with a brief responsory following.
 Let all the rest be carried out as detailed above, such that never shall fewer than twelve Psalms be said at Vigils, with the exception of Psalm 3 and Psalm 94.

 February 13th - June 14th - October 14th